kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Enclaves are intended to be easy to create, easy to destroy, cheap to run, and isolated from each other.
 Use enclaves liberally!

-**In this section, you've experienced just how quickly and effortlessly Kurtosis can be used to generate and tear down ephemeral test environments on top of Docker or Kubernetes.**

 Run Postgres
 --------------